Aurangzeb: Pashtun opposition

-The Pashtun revolt in 1672 under the leadership of the warrior poet Khushal Khan Khattak of Kabul, was triggered when soldiers under the orders of the Mughal Governor Amir Khan allegedly molested a Parachi woman affiliated with the Safi in modern-day Kunar Province of Afghanistan.
-The Safi tribes retaliated against the soldiers.
+The Pashtun revolt in 1672 under the leadership of the warrior poet Khushal Khan Khattak of Kabul, was triggered when soldiers under the orders of the Mughal Governor Amir Khan allegedly molested a Parachi woman affiliated with the Safi tribe in modern-day Kunar Province of Afghanistan.
+The Safi tribe retaliated against the soldiers.
 This attack provoked a reprisal, which triggered a general revolt of most of tribes.
-Attempting to reassert his authority, Amir Khan led a large Mughal Army to the Khyber Pass, where the army was surrounded by tribesmen and routed, with only four men, including the Governor, managing to escape.
+Attempting to reassert his authority, Amir Khan led a large Mughal Army to the Khyber Pass, where the army was surrounded by tribesmen and routed, with only four men, including the governor, managing to escape.

 Aurangzeb in a pavilion with three courtiers below.

 Aurangzeb's incursions into the Pashtun areas were described by Khushal Khan Khattak as "Black is the Mughal's heart towards all of us Pathans".
-Aurangzeb employed the scorched earth policy, sending soldiers who massacred, looted and burnt many villages.
+Aurangzeb employed the scorched earth policy, sending armies who massacred, looted and burnt many villages.
 Aurangzeb also proceeded to use bribery to turn the Pashtun tribes against each other, with the aim that they would distract a unified Pashtun challenge to Mughal authority, and the impact of this was to leave a lasting legacy of mistrust among the tribes.

-After that the revolt spread, with the Mughals suffering a near total collapse of their authority in the Pashtun belt.
+After that the revolt spread, the Mughals suffered a near total collapse of their authority in the Pashtun areas.
 The closure of the important Attock-Kabul trade route along the Grand Trunk road was particularly disastrous.
 By 1674, the situation had deteriorated to a point where Aurangzeb camped at Attock to personally take charge.
 Switching to diplomacy and bribery along with force of arms, the Mughals eventually split the rebels and partially suppressed the revolt, although they never managed to wield effective authority outside the main trade route.

 Rathore rebellion

-Described as the Rathore rebellion (1679–1707), the conflict between Rajputs of Marwar and the Mughals started after the death of Jaswant Singh of Marwar, due to Aurangzeb's attempt to interfere in the succession of Marwar.
+Described as the Rathore rebellion (1679–1707), the conflict between Rajputs of Marwar and the Mughals started after the death of Jaswant Singh, due to Aurangzeb's attempt to interfere in the succession of Marwar.

 On 23 July 1679, Aurangzeb made attempts to divide Marwar into two Rathore principalities, one held by Inder Singh Rathore and other by Ajit Singh.
 Aurangzeb also proposed that Ajit Singh should be raised as a Muslim and offered Jodhpur in return.
 The resistance to Mughal interference was started by the Rajput nobles under Durgadas Rathore and erupted into an all-out war between the Mughal empire and Rajputs of Marwar supported by Mewar Rajputs.
 It lasted for almost thirty years.
 The rebellion reached a climax after the death of Aurangzeb on 3 March 1707 and the capture of Jodhpur by the Rathores on 12 March 1707.